stack-chan/stack-chan/GUIDELINE.md

 Please clearly state the following two points in places where users of your works can see them (at the back of books, product introduction pages, instruction manuals, etc.)

-1. Stack-chan is authorized by meganetaaan
+1. Stack-chan is developed and published by meganetaaan
 2. The URL of Stack-chan's GitHub repository (https:// github.com/meganetaaan/stack-chan) for the reference

 Below is the example of acceptable description.